ktoso/blog/_posts/2016-09-01-akka-community-survey-2016.md

 So, if you have some time to spare and would like to have an impact of Akka's future: *[take the Akka Community Survey 2016](https://lightbend.qualtrics.com/SE/?SID=SV_3VnWxXR09f7lAEd)*.

 Aditionally, as a little motivation, we'll be raffling away **100 Akka t-shirts** among the responsents of the survey.
 Every response who enters the raffle has a chance to win one.
 The only prerequisite is, that you give us your email address at the end of the survey.
-But you decide: You can take this anonymous survey without entering the drawing.
+You can take this survey anonymously if you don't want to participate in the raffle.
 Winners will be notified within two weeks after we closed the survey.

 ![Win an Akka T-Shirt]({{ site.url }}/assets/akka-shirt.png)